This is a delicately flavored and versatile nut.

-Shelled nuts that are stored in an hermetically sealed container will last longer than those that are sold in bulk bins since they're less exposed to heat, air and humidity.
+Shelled nuts stored in a hermetically sealed container.Will last longer than those sold in bulk bins, since they're less exposed to heat, air and humidity.

-If purchasing in bulk bins, make sure that the store has a quick turnover of inventory and that the bulk containers are sealed well in order to ensure maximum freshness.
+If purchasing in bulk bins.Make sure that the store has a quick turnover of inventory.

-Yet, even when purchasing "dry roasted", it's important to read the label to be sure that no additional ingredients such as sugar, corn syrup or preservatives have been added.
+Yet, even when purchasing "dry roasted", it's important to read the label.Be sure that no extra ingredients such as sugar, corn syrup or preservatives have been added.

-Since these nuts have a high fat content, it's important to store them properly in order to protect them from becoming rancid.
+Since these nuts have a high fat content.It's important to store them properly to protect them from becoming rancid.

-Refrigerated, they'll keep for several months, while if stored in the freezer, they can be kept for up to a year.
+Refrigerated, they'll keep for several months.While if stored in the freezer, they'll last for up to a year.

-In addition to being eaten raw, these super nuts are a wonderful addition to a variety of recipes from salads to baked goods.
+How to EnjoyEaten raw, these super nuts are a wonderful addition to a variety of recipes from salads to baked goods.

 Tips for Preparing:

-Whole shelled nuts can be chopped by hand or can be placed in a food processor.
+Whole shelled nuts can be chopped by hand or placed in a food processor.